Landscape of Cybersecurity

 Ransomware is on the rise

-These tactics are becoming so commonplace some companies are resigned to the fact that it’s just part of the cost of doing business.
-Some organizations in the UK are even purchasing stockpiles of Bitcoin in the event they have to pay out a ransom.
-While this is one way to deal with the problem, backing up your data and investing in security is a more sustainable – and cost-effective – solution.
+These tactics have become so commonplace that some companies simply accept them as part of the cost of doing business.
+Organizations in the UK are even purchasing stockpiles of Bitcoin if they have to pay out a ransom.
+Backing up your data and investing in security is a more sustainable – and cost-effective – solution.

-While the promise of the Internet of Things is a vision of technology working in perfect harmony, the reality is that hackers have already discovered ways to exploit vulnerabilities.
+The Internet of Things promises harmony, but hackers have already found ways to exploit its vulnerabilities.
 These attacks come in many different forms, including:

 • Devices performing incorrect functions